albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 The value of a is: 7
 ```

 **What will happen if the value being type casted does not fit?
-What happens if the value we are casting is our of the `byte` range?**  Consider the following example.
+What happens if the value we are casting is out of the `byte` range?**

+Consider the following example.

 ```java
 package demo;